ONS-Innovation/ONS_Onboarding_SDP/docs/getting_started/access.md

 ### Announcements & Information

 The bottom section of the welcome page contains links to your recently raised Incidents & Requests and details of any IT hardware items assigned to you.
 Service announcements and surveys will also display here when available.

+Service Desk line If calling externally (from home or a mobile), dial 01633455538